 In general, a relatively high positive number requires Aroon-Up to be relatively high, while a relatively low negative number requires Aroon-Down to be relatively high.
 The table below shows an array of Aroon-Up and Aroon-Down pairings to form the Aroon Oscillator.

 A reading above zero means that Aroon-Up is greater than Aroon-Down, which implies that prices are making new highs more recently than new lows.
 Conversely, readings below zero indicate that Aroon-Down is greater than Aroon-Up.
 This implies that prices are recording new lows more recently than new highs.
-As you can see, the Aroon Oscillator is either going to be positive or negative the vast majority of the time.
-This makes interpretation straight-forward.
+As you can see, the Aroon Oscillator is either going to be positive or negative for the vast majority of the time, making interpretation fairly straightforward.
 Time and price favor an uptrend when the indicator is positive and a downtrend when the indicator is negative.
 A positive or negative threshold can be used to define the strength of the trend.
 For example, a surge above +50 would reflect a strong upside move, while a plunge below -50 would indicate a strong downside move.

 The chart also shows that the Aroon Oscillator is not immune to lag as the oscillator turns positive or negative after prices have already moved.
 The longer the parameter setting, the more the lag.
 Do not expect to pick bottoms or tops with positive or negative crossovers.
-As more of a trend following indicator, the Aroon Oscillator identifies moves that may be strong enough to signal the start of a sustained trend.
-Not all trends extend though.
+As more of a trend following indicator, the Aroon Oscillator identifies moves that may be strong enough to signal the start of a sustained trend, though not all trends extend.

 Chartists can expand the bullish and bearish parameters to further filter signals.
 Widening the parameters will produce signals with more lag and a longer time horizon.
 For example, the bullish threshold could be set at +90 and the bearish threshold at -90.
 A +90 would indicate that Aroon-Up is between 90 and 100, while Aroon-Down is between 0 and 10.
 The opposite is true for a reading below -90.
 Such strong readings occur after a significant move that can foreshadow the beginning of an extended trend.
 A move above +90 is considered bullish until negated with a move below -90.
 This level is deep enough to absorb most pullbacks within an uptrend.
 Similarly, a move below -90 is deemed strong enough to signal the start of an extended decline.
 This signal is not reversed until there is a move above +90, which is high enough to absorb most oversold bounces.

 The Google (GOOG) chart shows the Aroon Oscillator(25) with horizontal lines at +90 and -90.
 The indicator was added twice and “advanced options” were used to add the horizontal lines.
 A live example is shown in the SharpCharts section below.
 Even though these signals lag, they last longer than a simple zero line crossover.
 Clearly, these signals are not going to pick bottoms or tops because they occur after a significant move.
-Also notice how Google moved counter to the signal just after the signals were given.
+Also, notice how Google moved counter to the signals just after they were given.
 There were two sharp pullbacks after the bullish signal in January 2009.
-The trend continued in the direction of the signal after these counter-trend moves.
-These 90/90 signals can be used to establish the big trend and then trade in the direction of that trend.
-For example, chartists can focus exclusively on bullish signals when the big trend is up (Aroon > +90).
-Conversely, chartists can focus exclusively on bearish signals when the big trend is down (Aroon < -90).
-Chartists can even tweak the bullish and bearish thresholds.
-Be careful not to over-fit though.
+The trend continued in the direction of the signal after each counter-trend move.